JohnKanev/Pintr/README.md

 # Doing pintr

-This is pintr a pintrest clone with Ruby On Rails
+This is pintr a pintrest clone with Ruby on Rails

-Hear me ROR
+Hear me RoR
 by Jovan Kanevche